uib-ub/hono-kube-deploy-automation/README.md

     end
 ```

-## Configuration and secrets
+## Configuration and Secrets

 The application requires configuration and secret settings.
-Configuation can be loaded from a file (config.yaml)
+Configuration can be loaded from a file (config.yaml)
-The secrets and environment variables are handled by Github repository secrets and used in Github workflow.
+The secrets and environment variables are handled by Github repository secrets and used in the Github workflow.

 Key secret: